Seasawher/Seasawher/README.md

 ## 👋 Hi there

 I'm Kitamado.
-I majored in mathematics (number theory and discrete optimization) at Kyoto university.
+I majored in mathematics (number theory and discrete optimization).

-I'm working on web development (Laravel, MySQL) now.
+My current job is as a web engineer, but recently my interest has shifted to machine learning and data science.

 <!-- ## 📊 My GitHub Stats -->